kubawini/rc-hw1/README.md

 - Uncomment code between `# --- execution ---` marks
 - Make cure you have included the `matches` folder
+- If you want to highlight the cutting line, uncomment a fragment inside `stitch` function (~line 348)
 - Run the script
 - Comment code between `# --- execution ---` marks